felicitywang/TFMTL/expts/sentiment_1/README.md

 - `setup.sh`: shell(bash) script to download original data files, convert them to json format, generate their shared vocabulary, and generate TFRecord files according to that vocabulary
 - `write_tfrecord_merged.py`: python script to generate merged vocabulary and write TFRecord data files
 - `args_merged`: arguments for the datasets that use the shared vocabulary
-- `write_tfrecord_single.py`: python script to generate TFRecord files for the single dataset(without share vocabulary)
+- `write_tfrecord_single.py`: python script to generate the TFRecord files for the single dataset(without share vocabulary)
+- `write_tfrecord_predict.py`: python script to generate the TFRecord file for the given json file of the text to predict
 - `args_SSTb`: arguments for the dataset SSTb
 - `args_LMRD`: arguments for the dataset LMRD
 - `data/raw/`: downloaded/unzipped original data files